spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 **If this was not the case, step 3 MUST BE REPEATED UNTIL THIS MESSAGE IS GENERATED!** :bangbang:

 ### Step4:
 Step4 is **not mandatory** but might help You to figure out potential errors and to visualize what is going on.
-Furthermore it is highly recommended to run the visualisation on the laptop, to keep the computing power on the rasbperry pi on a minimum.
+Furthermore it is highly recommended to run the visualisation on the laptop, to keep the computing power on the raspberry pi on a minimum.
 To visualize the outputs follow these commands:

 ```
 laptop $ source set_ros_master.sh robot_name